irinayiwei/YouTube-Subscriber-Prediction/README.md

   - Identify effective algorithms in subscriber or video view prediction
 -  EDA:
    - *Merge* multiple datasets to get a combined dataset that includes features for all variables
-   - *Clean* missing values and extreme values, standardize certain variables if needed
+   - *Clean* missing values and extreme values, *standardize* certain variables if needed
-   - *Create* new features suggested by previous research
+   - *Create* new features suggested by previous research, including taking the ratios, differences, etc for certain variables
-   -
+   - *Visualize*
 - Model Building:
 - Web App:
 - Launching and Testing: